frozen nako lake, winters in spiti valley

 How to Reach Spiti Valley in Winters

 First things first.
-In simple words, there are two routes through which you can enter Spiti.
+There are two routes through which you can enter Spiti.
 One via Manali through Rohtang Pass, and the other via Shimla through Kinnaur.
-Since Rohtang Pass remains buried in snow during winters, the only option to enter Spiti Valley in winters is through Shimla.
+Since Rohtang Pass remains buried in snow during winter, the only option to enter Spiti Valley in winter is through Shimla.
 The Shimla route remains open the entire year, except for unforeseen road blockages due to snow- which gets cleared out in a couple of days.

 Things to know about winters in Spiti Valley